chaiNNer-org/spandrel/README.md

 ## Security

-As you may or may not know, loading .pth files usually poses a security risk due to python's pickle module being unsafe and vulnerable to arbitrary code execution.
-Because of this, Spandrel uses a custom unpickler function that only allows loading certain types of data out of a .pth file, meaning that ACE is not an issue.
+As you may know, loading `.pth` files usually [poses a security risk](https://github.com/pytorch/pytorch/issues/52596) due to python's `pickle` module being unsafe and vulnerable to arbitrary code execution (ACE).
+Because of this, Spandrel uses a custom unpickler function that only allows loading certain types of data out of a .pth file.
+This completely prevents ACE and makes loading untrusted files secure.

 ## Contributing